slightlyoffbeat/firefox-css-grid/10-learn-more/README.md

 **Rachel Andrew**
-Rachel Andrew is a developer, speaker and author who has provided several resources for learning more about CSS Grid Layout
+Rachel Andrew is a developer, speaker and author who is also a part of the CSS Working Group and has provided several resources for learning about CSS Grid Layout.

 * [gridbyexample.com](https://gridbyexample.com/)
 * [Twitter](https://twitter.com/rachelandrew)

 **MDN**
-MDN has comprehensive tutorials, and documentation for every feature of CSS Grid Layout
+MDN has comprehensive tutorials and documentation for every feature of CSS Grid Layout

 * [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)